John Halle's Hall: Gallery

-The hall: looking north towards the street (New Canal).
+The 15th-century Hall: looking north towards the street (New Canal).

-The hall: looking north towards the street (New Canal).
+The 15th-century Hall: looking north towards the street (New Canal).

-The hall: stained glass windows on east wall.
+The 15th-century Hall: stained glass windows on east wall.

-The hall: stained glass windows on east wall.
+The 15th-century Hall: stained glass windows on east wall.

-The hall: stained glass windows on east wall above the door and south end of hall.
+The 15th-century Hall: stained glass windows on east wall above the door and south end of hall.

-Looking to the south end of the hall and through to the small inner room beyond.
+Looking to the south end of the 15th-century Hall and through to the small inner room beyond.
+The screen was inserted by Augustus Pugin, who also painted the plaque above it.